-The access is free-all you need is a little space to participate in the roda, clapping your hands to the simple and pure beats of the Sambistas' performances.
+The access is free-all you need is a little space to participate in the road, clapping your hands to the simple and pure beats of the Sambistas' performances.
 The event draws in folk from diverse cultural backgrounds and people of all ages.
 Open from 7pm-1am.

-As tradition, Thursdays and Sundays are the most popular days-whether it's to prolong or anticipate the weekend.
+As a tradition, Thursdays and Sundays are the most popular days-whether it's to prolong or anticipate the weekend.
 If you're feeling peckish, there are a range of pizza, Brazilian and German restaurants around the area.
 Get there for around 10 pm.

 Friday night in Lapa